How to make milk Kefir?

 Dehydrated kefir grains

 Milk kefir grains begin in a new state.
 Maintaining the required temperatures and feedings while carrying or shipping the kefir grains is challenging.
-As a result, kefir grains are frequently offered in a dehydrated state.
-Dehydrated kefir grains are inactive, and although they should be handled with care, they are not as brittle as fresh grains.
-Dehydration does cause slight stress in all kefir cultures, but with the correct activation, they should be back on their feet in no time.
+Therefore, it is common to offer kefir grains in a dehydrated state.
+While dehydrated kefir grains are inactive and require careful handling, they are not as fragile as fresh ones.
+Dehydration causes slight stress in all kefir cultures, but they should recover quickly with the right activation.

 Fresh kefir grains